 It’s not just your house that can become cluttered; your business can, too!
 Between messy systems, too many apps, and piles and piles of emails, it’s easy to get overwhelmed by your business.
-That’s why I recommend all my clients practice spring cleaning their businesses along with the rest of their lives.
+That’s why I recommend all my clients to spring clean their business along with the rest of their lives.

 Ready to simplify, organize, and spring clean your own business?
 Here’s how to get started!